Cupping Therapy

 Cups encourage circulation through vasodilation, alleviate adhesions, clear congestion and stagnation and rehydrate muscle tissue and fascia.

 Vasodilation - the action of widening blood vessels that occurs during both massage and cupping.
 This process stimulates cell metabolism by supplying the tissue with fresh blood.
-Not only is the tissue being nourished and fed but at the same time the old blood is being removed and intestinal debris taken away.
+Not only is the tissue being nourished and fed but at the same time the old blood is being removed and interstitial debris taken away.

 Cupping Marks

 When your receive cupping you will also feel, as I do as the therapist, the differing textures of the tissue.
 Sometimes when I glide the cup across an area it may run smoothly, other sites we might find that the is a gristly sensation or a crunchy sensation or it may feel like the cup is ‘sticking’.
 These different textures indicate the condition of the tissue and indicate where there are restrictions or ‘knots’ or adhesions.
+I use this as a map for my treatments.

 after care